 Marketing and promoting your book before you've published it will help you build your writer's platform early on.
 People (your prospective readers) should know about you and should be interacting with you so that when you're ready to physically sell your book, you have some loyal fans.

+So, you wrote a book?
 Are you ready to take your next step?
 If you need a professional edit to enhance your manuscript, I'm here to help.
-More details here!
+Check out my Copyediting Services page today!